When you have a sunburn, there’s little you want more than to know how to heal it quickly.

 No such luck as I woke up still burnt.
 It wasn’t as bad as it had been the day before, but I was still red and definitely still hurting.

 So while my kids ate their breakfast, I put mine on my shoulders.
 I was desperate this point…

 If taking bathes isn’t an option for you either, do as I did and use an oatmeal-based lotion (like this eczema cream).
-Plain coconut oil works great, too, just be sure to wait a day before using it as you don’t want to form a barrier that keeps the heat from escaping your burns.
+Plain coconut oil works great, too, but don’t be too quick to apply it.
+Wait a day before using it as you don’t want to form a barrier that keeps the heat from escaping your burns.

-At this point, I was looking much better, but it’s important to note one of the best things I did was to drink water.
+At this point, I was looking much better, but it’s important to note one of the best things I did – drink water.
 Lots and LOTS of water!

-If you are sun burnt right now, please be smart and take great care of yourself.
-Don’t trust in these tips to cure your sunburn immediately.
-Stay out of the sun for as long as you can and if you are feeling unwell or are burnt bad, SEE YOUR DOCTOR!
+Take care of yourself and do what feels right for you.
+Don’t rely on these tips to cure your sunburn immediately.
+Stay out of the sun for as long as you can.
+More importantly – see your doctor if you are feeling unwell!
 I am by no means a medical professional and only offer these tips as something that worked well for ME.